steppony/Qiskit-Hackaton/README.md

 Content:

--Introduction using Kahoot
-- Kahoot *Questions 1-3*
+- Introduction with Kahoot *Questions 1-3*
 - Teleportation Circuit![TELEPORTATION CIRCUIT](https://github.com/steppony/Qiskit-Hackaton/blob/main/Visualizations/teleportation_circuit.png)
 - The Teleportation circuit is used to show the students where the lecture is headed and what the students can expect to learn.
 ### Qubits & Superposition

-Duration: 10 Minutes
+Duration: 15 Minutes

 Form of Teaching: Teaching